MApog/Calculator/README.md

 # Calculator
-This is a simple CLI based calculator made in C++ language
+This is a simple CLI based calculator made in C++ language.